A Numerical Rosenblatt Method for Forced Variable Independence: Results

+Fig.~\ref{fig:DCC_KI} shows the KDE DCC as a function of $\sigma_r$.
+For very small $\sigma_r$, the numerics become unstable (excessively narrow kernels contribute effectively zero weight for distant events); for $\sigma_r \gtrsim 1$, the kernels become too wide to retain useful information and the DCC returns to its unmodified value.
+All sub-samples show a broad plateau of near-minimal DCC for $\sigma_r \approx 0.01$--$0.08$.

-DCC minima found per sample for both numerical techniques, are summarized in Tab.~(\ref {tab:blob}).
-We observe that in each subsample, for IRGI parameter $d$ found to minimize the DCC of $x$ and the modified classifier; KDE parameter $\sigma_r$ can be found to surpass, or be equal to, the IRGI.
-Both IRGI and KDE nonetheless bring forth DCC minimized to the same order of magnitude.
+Per-sub-sample DCC minima for both techniques are compared in Table~\ref{tab:blob}.
+In each sub-sample, a KDE parameter $\sigma_r$ can be found that matches or surpasses the corresponding IRGI minimum; both techniques reduce the DCC to the same order of magnitude (factor $\sim 1500$ reduction from the unmodified value).